 Military boots with suits

 Military boots with a suit is definitely a punk move.
 It’s a much edgier choice than Chukkas or Chelsea boots, and as such it’s probably not going to work for every office (rocking up to your board meeting in a nice three-piece suit and combat boots is a bit of a weird power move).
 Still, there’s a right way to do it.
 First, pick a military boot with a subtle, sleeker profile – our INGRAM boots are a good example.
 Next, find a suit that matches the leather colour.
 You want skinny, British-mod tailoring here, which means thin lapels, a thin tie, and maybe even a textured weave.
-A navy suit over oxblood military boots, or grey twill with tobacco boots, are both killer looks.
+A navy suit over brogued military boots like the Samuel or Benson, or grey twill with tobacco boots, are both killer looks.